joreilly86/whisper_2.0/README.md

 **Drag & Drop Processing:**
 1. Create a desktop shortcut to `quick_process.bat`
 2. Drag your audio file onto the shortcut
-3. Watch the magic happen! ✨
+3. Get notified of successfull completion ✨

 ### 🔄 Interactive Mode